danielabd/Zero-Shot-Image-to-Text-Generation-with-a-Specific-Style/README.md

 variety successful captions of variety images according to the desired sentiment:
 ![](git_images/3_examples_imgs.png)

-The Effect of λsentiment on the Caption:
+The Effect of λ on the Caption:
 ![](git_images/small_different_lambda.png)
 as λ is larger the description in the desired sentiment perspective is stronger but the coherence of the generated sentence is decreased.